research-software-directory/research-software-directory/docs/instruction/README.md

 is to establish links between the parts, e.g. linking a paper to a software.
 This is done by hand via the Admin interface (see sections below).

+## What software should be added?

+As a rule of thumb, software should be added to the Research Software Directory if

+1. significant NLeSC resources were spent on it

+OR

+2. the software could be useful to somebody else,

+but only if

+3. we can realistically claim (co-)ownership of the software.

+Under this definition, the following is not recorded in the Research Software Directory:

+- A simple script that was just meant to wrangle some data unique to a problem we were having (violates 1, 2).
+- A contribution to an existing package (violates 3).
+- A package that is very useful but that NLeSC wasn't involved with (violates 3).

 ## How do I add a new ``Software``?

 1. Go to the Research Software Directory's admin interface